 • Debt Payoff

 Either focus on paying off high-interest debt first, or lowest balance debt first.
 Credit cards, retail loans, and lines of credit tend to have higher rates than car loans and mortgages.
 Make more than the minimum payment if you can, or simply make a fixed payment each month regardless of what the minimum is.
 What’s considered ‘high’ interest?
 An APR over 9-10%.
-We have tons of debt payoff resources on our website like this How To Pay Off Debt webinar and this Debt Relief Bundle if you need more info.
+We have tons of debt payoff resources on our website like this Debt Relief Bundle if you need more info.

 • Specific Savings Goals